-- In June, July and August of 2021, total coliforms were detected in one (1) sample of the 100 monthly routine compliance samples collected in our system during those months.
+- 1 In June of 2022, total coliforms were detected in one (1) sample of the 100 monthly routine compliance samples collected in our system during those months.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
 Three (3) additional samples were subsequently collected that month and total coliforms were not detected in those samples.
-Since total coliforms were detected in less than 5 percent of the samples collected during that month, the system did not have an MCL violation. - 2 The value reported for copper represents the 90th percentile.
+Since total coliforms were detected in less than 5 percent of the samples collected during that month, the system did not have an MCL violation. - 2 Value presented represents the Maximum Residual Disinfectant Level (MRDL) which is a level of disinfectant added for water treatment that may not be exceeded at the consumer's tap without an unacceptable possibility of adverse health effects. - 3 The value reported for copper represents the 90th percentile.
 In this case 50 samples were collected at your water system and the 90th percentile value was the sixth highest value (0.12 mg/l).
-The action level for copper was not exceeded at any of the sites tested. - 3 The value reported for lead represents the 90th percentile.
+The action level for copper was not exceeded at any of the sites tested. - 4 If iron and manganese are present, the total concentration of both should not exceed 500 ug/l. - 5 The value reported for lead represents the 90th percentile.
 In this case 50 samples were collected at your water system and the 90th percentile value was the sixth highest value was (2.1 ug/l).
-The Water Authority did receive one (1) sample that exceeded the action level of 15 ug/l for lead.
+The Water Authority did receive one (1) sample that exceeded the action level of 15 ug/l for lead. - 6 Nitrate in drinking water at levels above 10 mg/l is a health risk for infants of less than six months of age.
+High nitrate levels in drinking water can

-- 4 Nitrate in drinking water at levels above 10 mg/l is a health risk for infants of less than six months of age.
-High nitrate levels in drinking water can cause blue baby syndrome.
-If you are caring for an infant, you should ask for advice from your health care provider. - 5 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 6 New York State established a maximum contaminant level (MCL) of 1 part per billion (ppb) for 1,4-Dioxane as of August 26, 2020. - 7 The U.S. Environmental Protection Agency (EPA) has established a lifetime health advisory (HAL) of 70 parts per trillion (ppt) for PFOA and PFOS combined.
-New York State established a maximum contaminant level (MCL) of 10 ppt for PFOA and 10 ppt for PFOS as of August 26, 2020. - 3 Total Trihalomethanes (ITHMs) means the sum of chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
-The Location Running Annual Average (LRAA) was used in the table.
+- cause blue baby syndrome.
+Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
+If you are caring for an infant, you should ask for advice from your health care provider. - 7 An MCL has not been established for this contaminant.
+The value presented represents a State Guidance level. - 8 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 9 A MCL violation occurs when the annual composite of four quarterly samples or the average of the analysis of four quarterly samples exceeds the MCL. - 10 New York State established a maximum contaminant level (MCL) of 1 part per billion (ppb) for 1,4-Dioxane as of August 26, 2020. - 11 The U.S. Environmental Protection Agency (EPA) has established a lifetime health advisory (HAL) of 70 parts per trillion (ppt) for PFOA and PFOS combined.
+New York State established a maximum contaminant level (MCL) of 10 ppt for PFOA and 10 ppt for PFOS as of August 26, 2020. - 12 Total Trihalomethanes (TTHMs) means the sum of chloroform, bromodichloromethane, dibromochloromethane, and bromoform.
+The Location Running Annual Average (LRAA) was used in the table. - 13 The Location Running Annual Average (LRAA) for Site 1. - 14 The Location Running Annual Average (LRAA) for Site 2.